Overview

-An interdisciplinary program leading to the M.S. and Ph.D. degrees in Animal Biosciences is offered under the direction of a committee composed of program graduate faculty members .
-The goal of this interdisciplinary program is to provide advanced education and research training in mammalian physiology and endocrinology, mammary gland biology, basic and applied nutrition, animal genetics and genomics, or animal health.
-All graduate students will complete a common core of courses as well as specific courses to support their research programs.
-The program provides the flexibility necessary for students to gain competence in the area of their choice.
+An interdisciplinary training program leading to the M.S. and Ph.D. degrees in Animal Biosciences is offered under the direction of program graduate faculty members.
+The goal of this interdisciplinary program is to provide advanced education and research training in animal biosciences.
+Students work under the direction of a faculty mentor to gain knowledge, skills and competence in a focused area of study.
+All graduate students complete a common core of courses as well as specific courses to support their research program.
+The program provides the flexibility necessary for students to gain competence in the field of their choice.

 Degrees